 speaker

 Analyst, Raymond James (on behalf of Bobby Griffin)

 Okay, thank you.
 That's very helpful.
-And then maybe just lastly for me, switching over to BrandSmart, what gives you confidence to accelerate the top line growth at BrandSmart as we move throughout 2024 to hit that annual guidance?
-Is it primarily a factor of just comparisons get easier in the back half on a multi-year basis?
+And then maybe just lastly for me, switching over to BrandSmart, what gives you confidence to accelerate the top-line growth at BrandSmart as we move throughout 2024 to hit that annual guidance?
+Is it primarily a factor of just comparisons get you during the back half on a multi-year basis?

+speaker